‘Everything is connected’

 Having career and faculty advisers working in tandem ensures career planning is embedded in the entire four-year experience.

-“We help students identify their interests and tailor their liberal arts experience with the academic pursuits, clubs and leadership opportunities, off-campus learning, internships, and other professional development that will help them develop the skills they need to reach their goals,” said Cheryl Banker, Conn’s pre-business adviser and senior associate director of the Office of Career and Professional Development.
+“We help students identify their interests and tailor their liberal arts experience with the academic pursuits, clubs and leadership opportunities, off-campus learning, internships, and other professional development that will help them develop the skills they need to reach their goals,” said Cheryl Banker, Conn’s pre-business adviser and senior associate director of the Hale Center for Career Development.

 Orientation is also about helping students get acquainted with the campus, co-curricular opportunities and—importantly—each other.